 WPA artists created more than 50 works of art for Norwalk's public schools, libraries and post offices from 1935 to 1941.
 While much of the WPA art nationally has been lost or destroyed, most of Norwalk's have been rescued and restored.
 The Norwalk municipal collections consist of nearly 50 murals, 31 of which are at City Hall.
 The image shown here is by Alexander Rummler (1867-1959), resident of South Norwalk, depicting himself in the process of creating one of the Norwalk WPA murals, Mopping for Starfish — the painting that is featured on our home page.
 Both pictures are in the City Hall collection.

 Tickets will be $45 for NPT members, $55 for non-members.
 Seating is limited.

 Lost Tracks: Norwalk's Trolley Tour

-This year, we'll follow the Norwalk Trolley to travel back in time along Norwalk's trolley routes, in existence from the 1860s to the 1930s.
-The trolley-bus tour will stop and explore various historic sites on the route, including buildings in Sono and Rowayton.
+On September 15, 2013, Norwalk Preservation Trust led the 3rd Annual Living History Tour, traveling back in time along Norwalk's trolley routes, in existence from the 1860s to the 1930s.
+The trolley-bus tour explored various historic sites on the routes, including buildings in Sono and Rowayton.
 Trolleys were the main means of transportation for most people from the end of the 19th century through the rise of the automobile in the 1920s.
 Norwalkers took the trolley to school, to work, to the beach and to the store.

 On September 30, 2012, NPT's "Hamlet Hop" bus tour visited the 19th-century rural hamlets embedded in our current neighborhoods of Brookside, Broad River, Cranbury, and West Norwalk, stopping at the chapels, schools, and stores that defined these early communities — some remarkably intact and some quite visibly changed.